Parking ticket hot spots: Where you’re most likely to get cited in Western Washington

 1900 block of Pacific Avenue - 844 tickets issued

-Mark Elmer, a parking enforcement officer with the City of Tacoma, says he's trying to make sure his growing city has enough places for everyone to park.
+Mark Elmer, a parking enforcement officer with the City of Tacoma, said he's trying to make sure his growing city has enough places for everyone to park.

 "They're bringing in more and more people all the time and so the competition for the spots, there's quite a bit of it right now," Elmer said.

-Tacoma owns several garages that don't have a 2-hour parking limit, offering drivers an alternative.
-But some like Nguyen prefer to roll the dice with the hour limit and hope they catch the meter in time.
-It doesn't always work, and Nguyen has seven tickets from Tacoma, he says.
+Tacoma owns several garages that don't have a two-hour parking limit, offering drivers an alternative.
+But some, like Nguyen, prefer to roll the dice with the hour limit and hope they catch the meter in time.

+It doesn't always work, and Nguyen says he has seven tickets from Tacoma.

 "Don't judge me," Nguyen said, laughing.